Ambulance Officers and Registered Nurses

-Flying Doctors Mobile Patient Care are currently seeking casual Ambulance Attendants, AO's, Paramedics or RN's to work across a variety of locations including Echuca, Bendigo, Shepparton and Stawell.
+Flying Doctors Mobile Patient Care are currently seeking casual Ambulance Attendants, AO's, Paramedics or RN's to work across a variety of regional locations including Stawell, Horsham and Bairndsdale.
 The position of Attendant, Paramedic or RN within the NEPT industry exists to provide high quality patient care and treatment during the transport of patients with a wide variety of medical conditions.
 A key focus of the role is on maintaining positive working relationships with patients and stakeholders.

 Key responsibilities will include:

 - Assess the effectiveness of any intervention in accordance with all Flying Doctor MPC guidelines, NEPT regulations and within prescribed scope of practice